CEM – Certified in Exhibition Management

-CEM – Certified in Exposition Management, is an internationally recognized designation for professionals in the Exposition and Events Industry.
+CEM – Certified in Exhibition Management, is an internationally recognized designation for professionals in the Exposition and Events Industry.

-CAEM is pleased to be partnering with the International Association of Expositions and Events (IAEE) to provide courses specific to the Canadian exposition and events industry.
+CAEM is pleased to be partnering with the International Association of Exhibitions and Events (IAEE) to provide courses specific to the Canadian exposition and events industry.

 These courses can be taken as stand-alone industry specific education.
 Event professionals can also work towards attaining the professional designation Certified in Exposition Management (CEM) to share their knowledge, increase their overall awareness within the industry, and to be recognized for their achievements as professionals in the event management field.

 Individuals must complete a total of nine of the CEM Courses plus have three years of experience to gain the CEM professional designation.
 Members that achieve this merit are recognized at the CAEM and IAEE at annual events.